Docker Container Market Size and Share

 Docker Container Market Analysis by Mordor Intelligence

 The Docker container market reached USD 6.12 billion in 2025 and is projected to climb to USD 16.32 billion by 2030, advancing at a 21.67% CAGR.
-Rising enterprise demand for cloud-native architectures, urgent virtual-machine replacement cycles, and surging AI workload requirements collectively fuel this expansion.
+Rising demand from enterprises for cloud-native architectures, urgent virtual machine replacement cycles, and surging AI workload requirements collectively fuel this expansion.
 Robust cloud infrastructure spending, widening DevOps maturity, and per-container pricing models further increase platform attractiveness.
 Meanwhile, security tooling spend outpaces core engine investments as organizations tighten governance to satisfy PCI-DSS and NIST SP 800-190 mandates.
-Intensifying competition among vendors—spurred by Broadcom’s VMware repricing and telecom 5G roll-outs—supports continued ecosystem innovation and price flexibility across the Docker container market.
+Intensifying competition among vendors, spurred by Broadcom’s VMware repricing and telecom 5G rollouts, supports continued ecosystem innovation and price flexibility across the Docker container market.

 • By deployment type, cloud-based models held 68.67% revenue share in 2024 and are set to expand at a 32.50% CAGR through 2030.

-• By component, platform and engine captured 37.15% of Docker container market size in 2024, while security solutions post the fastest 28.20% CAGR.
+• By component, platform and engine captured 37.15% of the Docker container market size in 2024, while security solutions posted the fastest 28.20% CAGR.

-• By geography, North America remains the largest revenue contributor; Asia-Pacific registers the highest growth trajectory to 2030.
+• By geography, North America remains the largest revenue contributor, while the Asia Pacific registers the highest growth trajectory through 2030.

 Segment Analysis